diamondburned/docs/src/README.md

 Most of the time, Diamond prefers to be referred to with **it/its** pronouns.
 For example, you can say "Diamond is a bot, and _it_ is very cool."

-Diamond also uses **third-person it/its pronouns** when talking about itself, usually by saying "**this one**" or "**it**".
+Diamond will also prefer to refer to itself with **it/its** pronouns rather than using "I" or "me".
+This is called **third-person** it/its pronouns (3pp).
 For example, it might say "**this one** is eating dinner" or "**it** is eating dinner".
 Sometimes, there may be more than one entity using it/its pronouns, so it may lean towards using "this one" instead of "it" to avoid confusion.

 #### she/her